rudzzz/js-to-do-list/README.md

 # js-to-do-list
 A simple To Do List to practise DOM manipulation in JavaScript.

-For this project I didn't use any Database, so when you reload the page all the tasks will be gone.
-In the future i'll implement a database to save the tasks.
+For this project I didn't use any database, so when you reload the page all the tasks will be gone.
+In the future I'll implement a database to save the tasks.

 you can check it out by clicking in this link: https://rudzzz.github.io/js-to-do-list/